cct-datascience/open-lab-handbooks/README.md

 I've also seen these called lab manuals, lab policies, and lab guides.

 ## Contributing
-To add a lab handbook open an issue or make a pull request.
+To add a lab handbook, open an issue or make a pull request.
-If anyone feels like organizing these into some kind of meaninful categories (by domain, for example) feel free to submit a pull request.
+If anyone feels like organizing these into some kind of meaningful categories (by research domain, for example) feel free to submit a pull request.

 ## Lab Handbooks
 - [WIN Physics Group](https://zenodo.org/records/7419211)